Arno65/MEA8000/README.md

     MEA8000_Sounds.cpp

-    This is a data collections of MEA8000 sounds, the ones I know of.
+    This is a data collection of MEA8000 sounds, the ones I know off.
     It's mainly a collection of data from French BASIC programs and French data sets.
     This data is copied and OCR-ed from 1980's scanned printouts.
     The code in this file is for Arduino projects.
 Via <avr/pgmspace.h> the data will not